 Co-Development and Co-Promotion: Agreement Structure.
 Under the Co/Co Agreement, Regeneron has the right to exercise up to at least five Co/Co options on our liver targets (other than Intellia's reserved liver targets), while we may exercise at least one Co/Co option on Regeneron's liver targets, the exact number of Co/Co options being subject to certain conditions of the target selection process.
 Co/Co options must be exercised (or forfeited) once a target reaches a defined preclinical stage.
 Within 15 days of exercising the option, the party exercising the option must pay \$1.5 million to the other party as compensation for prior work.
 The ATTR program was exempted from this payment.
 One Party will be the "Lead Party" and the other Party the "Participating Party".
 The Lead Party shall have control and primary responsibility for the development, manufacturing, regulatory and commercial activities.
 The Participating Party shall have the right to consult on these activities through its participation on the JDCC and will have the right to co-fund development and commercialization activities in exchange for a share of profits.
-In general, the participating Party may elect to reduce its share of worldwide development costs and profits by 50 percent.
+In general, the parties will share equally in worldwide development costs and profits of any future products.
+Prior to reaching a specific development milestone, the Participating Party may elect to reduce its share of worldwide development costs and profits by 50 percent.